Vostok (Russian train): Loco shift

-K19/20 is hauled by HXD3D "Communist" loco from Beijing to Harbin, and will take shift at Shenyang station, then another HXD3D will take shift from Harbin to Manzhouli, for the Manzhouli-Zabaikalsk section will be hauled by HXN5 diesel loco.
+K19/20 is hauled by HXD3D "Tomato" loco from Beijing to Harbin, and will take shift at Shenyang station, then another HXD3D will take shift from Harbin to Manzhouli, for the Manzhouli-Zabaikalsk section will be hauled by HXN5 diesel loco.

 In the Russian section, the train is hauled by TEP70BS from Zabaikalsk to Borzya, then will be hauled by EP1 or EP1P electric loco to Mariinsk and shift at Zima.
 From Mariinsk to Balezino, an EP2K loco will haul the train, then will change to ChS4T or EP1M loco to Vladimir, the final leg will be hauled by ChS7 or EP2K to Moscow.
 All shifts in Russia are taken by RZD drivers.